-This room is a private, comfortable space, close to a sink and accessible bathroom, providing facilities for breastfeeding women who want to express milk during the day.
-Paper towels, wet wipes, and labels will be provided.
+This room is a private, comfortable space, close to a sink and accessible bathroom.
+It will provide facilities for those who are breastfeeding and needs to express milk during the day.
+A fridge, labels, paper towels, and wet wipes will be provided.

-The closest pharmacy to the University is the Living Care Pharmacy located at 166 Woodhouse Lane, opposite the Parkinson Building.
+The closest pharmacy to the University is located at 166 Woodhouse Lane, opposite the Parkinson Building.
 Open 09.00-18.00, Monday-Friday.
 The pharmacy is closed on Saturday and Sunday.
 If you require medicines or prescriptions on these days, there are various options in Leeds.

 Non-Emergency Medical Treatment

 NHS walk-in centres offer convenient access to treatments for minor illnesses and injuries.
 The nearest walk-in centre to campus is: